 TO: FROM: Fresno County Transportation Authority ELIGIBLE AGENCY (Name of Agency) by FCTA Board Address: Contact Name: Email Address: Phone: FAX: nsportation Program Compliance Sub Program Reporting for FYXX/XX: Total ADA Compliance F Revenue Allocations to Date: \$ 88,474.76 ADA Compliance Beginning Fund Balance: - This amount should match your prior year Ending Bal ance reported to Authority.
-ADA Compliance Prior Year Adjustments: This amount reflects adjustments made to this program after your prior year reports were filed.
-Indicate supporting de They should match this amount.
-This amount adds for you and will reflect your adjusted Beginning Balance after prior year adjustment.
-ADA Compliance Facilities Revenues: This amount should match the revenue allocations re ported to you by the Authority and d your Financial Reports.
+ADA Compliance Prior Year Adjustments: This amount reflects adjustments made to this progra They should match this amount.
+This amount adds for you and will reflect your adjuster ADA Compliance Facilities Revenues: This amount should match the revenue allocations re ported to you by the Authority and d your Financial Reports.
 ADA Compliance Interest Revenue: - This amount represents interest revenue allocated to the sub program by the Agency for or the fiscal year, as required.
 ADA Compliance Available Fund Balance: \$ - This amount represents available fund balance to the sub program before expenditures s by the Agency for the fiscal year.
 ADA Compliance Expenditures: (You must detail expenditures below:) Net Change (+/-) This amount represents your expenditures for the fisc of this report and your Financial Reports.
 Net Change calculates for you (i.e. Revenue minus E should match the expenditures on page 2 FYXX/XX ADA Compliance Ending Balance: \$ (Balance to be held in reserve.)
 This amount will be your Beginning Balance on next f scal year's report.